dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 <!--TODO: add mising info-->
 To use the SDK, we first include the related resource files:
-  - `core.js` provides the definitions for the basic objects;
+  - `core.js` defines common classes, interfaces and enumerations shared by all Dynamsoft SDKs;
+  - `license.js` defines class LicenseManager that controls licensing of all Dynamsoft SDKs;
-  - `utility.js` provides auxiliary classes shared between all Dynamsoft SDKs;
+  - `utility.js` defines auxiliary classes shared by all Dynamsoft SDKs;
-  - `dbr.js` provides basic information about the barcode reader library;
+  - `dbr.js` defines interfaces and enumerations specific to the barcode reader module;
-  - `cvr.js` provides the fundamental features including license control, process control, etc.;
+  - `cvr.js` defines class CaptureVisionRouter that controls the entire image processing workflow;
-  - `dce.js` provides camera support.
+  - `dce.js` defines classes that provide camera support and basic user interface.

 #### Use a public CDN